 An important piece of information to keep in mind: don’t give any cash sales to the Artist after the show.
 Side Door automatically pays out Hosts and Artists after each show, and also collects and shares sales data with Artists to help with tracking, leveraging managers and labels, determining ticket metrics, remitting appropriate taxes, collecting SOCAN royalties, and more.
 Giving cash to the Artist causes the payout to be incorrect, resulting in potential chargebacks for all parties involved, as well as nullifies any sales information collected on behalf of the Artist!

-The door sales link can be accessed by clicking on ‘Check in guests or sell tickets at the door’ in the appropriate show thread within your ‘Shows’ page.
+The door sales link can be accessed by clicking on ‘Guestlist Manager’ in the appropriate show thread within your ‘Shows’ page.

 To download a printable PDF copy of your guestlist, click the ‘Print guest list’ button at the bottom of the list of names.